Southwest Gas Holdings – Consensus Indicates Potential 25.1% Upside

-Southwest Gas Holdings with ticker code (SWX) have now 6 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 96 and 68 calculating the average target price we see 77.33.
-With the stocks previous close at 61.82 this would indicate that there is a potential upside of 25.1%.
-The 50 day MA is 69.27 and the 200 day moving average is 70.37.
-The market cap for the company is $3,489m.
-Company Website: http://www.swgasholdings.com
+Southwest Gas Holdings with ticker code (SWX) have now 6 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 96 and 68 calculating the mean target price we have 77.33.
+Now with the previous closing price of 61.82 this would imply there is a potential upside of 25.1%.
+The 50 day moving average now sits at 69.27 while the 200 day moving average is 70.37.
+The company has a market capitalisation of $3,489m.
+Find out more information at: http://www.swgasholdings.com

 Southwest Gas Holdings, through its subsidiaries, purchases, distributes, and transports natural gas in Arizona, Nevada, and California.
 The company operates in two segments, Natural Gas Operations and Utility Infrastructure Services.
 As of December 31, 2019, it had 2,081,000 residential, commercial, industrial, and other natural gas customers.
 The company also provides trenching and installation, replacement, and maintenance services for energy distribution systems; and industrial construction solutions.
 Southwest Gas Holdings was founded in 1931 and is headquartered in Las Vegas, Nevada.